TrueBad0ur/protostar_solves/README.md

 <h2>#Notes</h2>

 Strange things about net 3 and 4.
 On some sites you can find source for 3, for 4 just a binary with assembly prologue and epilogue

+Some of the useful links are included into solution files